Stewart Adams (chemist)

 Stewart Sanders Adams OBE (16 April 1923 – 30 January 2019) was an English pharmacist, and bioengineer who was part of a team from Boots which developed the painkiller ibuprofen in 1961.
 Ibuprofen is now on the World Health Organization's Model List of Essential Medicines and is one of the world's best-selling drugs.

 Early life

 Adams was born in Byfield, Northamptonshire, at 4 New Terrace (later re-numbered as no. 7) on 16 April 1923.
 His father was a railwayman, and grew up in a rural farming area in Northamptonshire.
-Adams had two older brothers, an older sister, and a younger brother.
+Adams was an only child.

-Adams went to Byfield Council School, then his parents moved in 1933 to Doncaster, and he went to Doncaster Grammar School, then in 1937, to March Grammar School (now Neale-Wade Academy); he left school aged 15 in 1939.
-He became a pharmacist, on a three-year apprenticeship, at a Boots chemist in March, Cambridgeshire.
+Adams went to Byfield Council School, then his parents moved in 1933 to Doncaster, and he went to Doncaster Grammar School, then in 1937, to March, Isle of Ely, where he attended March Grammar School; he left school aged 15 in 1939.
+He became a pharmacist, on a three-year apprenticeship, at a Boots chemist in March.
 From this he gained an interest in science, and Boots paid for him to do a B.Pharm degree at University College, Nottingham, which he was awarded in 1945.